-In our comprehensive guide on how to choose a financial advisor, the first question to ask yourself is what are your retirement goals, and how do you intend to reach them?
+In my guide on how to choose a financial advisor, the first question to ask yourself is what are your retirement goals, and how do you intend to reach them?

 While the basic elements of saving and money management are easy to learn — save often, minimise debt, follow a tax planning strategy — the many details involved in making these choices can be more complex.
 As the number of financial products grows and you gain more options, it can be even more difficult and laborious to sort through all the available offerings and choose the ones that best suit your goals.